Andamio Logo

 2. Verify Access Token

-Before authenticating, verify the user has an Andamio Access Token in their wallet.
-This on-chain token is their identity on the platform.
+Verify the user has an Andamio Access Token in their wallet:

 const ACCESS_TOKEN_POLICY = "29aa6a65f5c890cfa428d59b15dec6293bf4ff0a94305c957508dc78";